If you’re wondering how much this is going to cost you, read this.

 As it happens, I write custom applications (who would have guessed?).
 Because they can be anything it’s really impossible to provide much generic information, but if you drop me a line I’ll be happy to answer questions.

 Joomla! is an enterprise-level CMS (Content Management System), well-suited for large sites with many users.
 Like WordPress it is free and open-source, uses PHP and MySQL, and will be installed, free, by most large hosting companies.
-It has declined in popularity in the last few years, being replaced by WordPress for many installations, I think, but still is very attractive for certain types of use.
+It has declined in popularity in the last few years (but remains popular in Europe), being replaced by WordPress for most new installations but is still attractive for certain types of use.

 Like WordPress, Joomla! is theme-based (though they call them “templates”, a term I prefer) and is suitable for off-the-shelf use or custom themeing.